MichielvdVelde/winston-nma/README.md

 ## License

-winston-nma is available under the MIt license.
+winston-nma is available under the MIT license.